yguenduez/nerd-neck/report.md

 Therefore, we create a small wearable device, that is attached to the back of a person.
 That device should detect, if a person has a bad posture, e.g. during sitting.
-There we poll IMU data every 50 milliseconds and applying a sensor fusion algorithm to overcome the IMU-Drift.

-# Functionality
+Like a seat belt in car, that is not closed, an annoying sound should remind the wearer of the device of his bad posture.

 The device is polling the current orientation from the intertial measurement unit (IMU) every 50 milliseconds.
-As the IMU angular velocities are error-prone in general, we use a sensor fusion algorithm, i.e. the Madgwick filter, to integrate the angular velocity over time and have an error correction to it.
+As the IMU angular velocities are error-prone in general, a sensor fusion algorithm is used, i.e. the Madgwick filter, to integrate the angular velocity over time and have an error correction to it.

-If the orientation surpasses a configurable threshold, we activate an active buzzer, that is powered directly with a 1kHz Pulse Modulo Width (PWM) signal.
+If the orientation surpasses a configurable threshold, we activate an active buzzer, that is powered directly with a 1kHz Pulse Modulo Width (PWM) signal, generating the annoying sound.

 # Software